RaphaelSilv/raphael/content/posts/palindrome/index.md

 # Implementation details
 ## Public interface

-Besides the main function `void Palindrome::readWordsFromFile()`, the Palindrome object provides facilities implemented to make it's functionality possible.
+Besides the main function `void Palindrome::readWordsFromFile()` the Palindrome object provides facilities implemented to make it's functionality possible.
 They are: